Fast-HotStuff: A Fast and Resilient HotStuff Protocol: Related Work

-HotStuff \cite{Hot-stuff} is designed to not only keep a simple leader change process but also maintain responsiveness.
+\textbf{Suboptimal latency} HotStuff \cite{Hot-stuff} is designed to not only keep a simple leader change process but also maintain responsiveness.
 These features along with \fangyu{the} pipelining optimization have provided an opportunity for wide adoption of the HotStuff \cite{libra-BFT} \fangyu{protocol}.
-HotStuff has linear view change but we show that in practice during primary failure (unhappy path) Fast-Hotstuff's view change performance is comparable to HotStuff.
-LibraBFT \cite{libra-BFT} is a variant of HotStuff.
-Unlike the HotStuff that uses threshold signatures, Libra BFT uses aggregated signatures.
+HotStuff has linear view change, but we show that in practice during primary failure (unhappy path) Fast-HotStuff's view change performance is comparable to HotStuff.
+LibraBFT (DiemBFT) \cite{libra-BFT} is a variant of HotStuff.
+Unlike the HotStuff which uses threshold signatures, LibraBFT uses aggregated signatures.
 LibraBFT uses broadcast\fangyu{ing} during primary failure.
-LibraBFT also has three-chain structure and is susceptible to forking attacks.
+LibraBFT also has a three-chain structure and is susceptible to forking attacks.